Iznogohul/ParchmentCMS/README.md

 - [✅] Further optimize the Docker images to reduce size, making the deployment process faster and more efficient.
 - [✅] Rewrite the project in TypeScript for better type safety.
 - [✅] Refactor the project using the NestJs framework for better code organization and modularity.
+- [✅] Add support for comments in each post: Users and non-users can add comments to posts and engage in discussions.

 ## 🤝 Contributing